KeraLinn/Game-of-Life/README.md

 # John Conway's Game of Life - Implementation by Kera Linn
 ### Background Info:

 The Game of Life is a computer simulation known as a cellular automaton (automaton singular, automata plural).
-Essentially it is a way to present mathematical models of complex systems.

 John Conway built his rules off the work of John Von Nuemann, who was trying to model a type of machine that could self-replicate, and determined that such a machine could be represented by a 2-dimensional array of cells (a grid).

 Thus the Game of Life is a repetitive program calculating infinite 'generations' of cells, wherein the cells are 'alive' or 'dead' depending on the previous generation's configuration.